mattbloem007/iboga.org/src/content/pages/about.md

     Over the past three years, I've had the privilege of connecting with others who share a similar mission of responsible knowledge-sharing and advocacy around iboga.
 Together, we are entering a new era with Iboga.org.
 Our expanded vision is to create a truly global, collaborative resource,  guided by the principles of integrity, inclusivity, and respect for this extraordinary medicine.

     While I am involved in a commercial venture focusing on iboga (Mpande Ethnomedicine), I am committed to ensuring Iboga.org operates with full editorial independence.
-We strive for transparency about how my work may intersect with this informational resource.
+We strive for transparency about how my work may intersect with this informational resource.\

+    \

+    Bokayé!\

+    Sy
   image: /assets/our_story_image.png
 about_section5:
   - title: Our Vision